coquizen/stocks/README.md

 ### Stage 1.2

 class component:
-    - store's the user's available balance in state.
+    - stores the user's available balance in state.
 Their starting balance should be $100,000.
-    - implement transactional functions that take in values that will add and subtract from their balance
+    - implements transactional functions that take in values that will add and subtract from their balance
-    - render their balance information using a stateless component
+    - renders their balance information using a stateless component

 ### Stage 1.3

 class component:
-    - store the user's stock portfolio in state.
+    - stores the user's stock portfolio in state.
 Assume that their stock portfolio contains the entire index as provided in your quotes component.
-    - implement a sell function that divests their portfolio for a specific stock.
+    - implements a sell function that divests their portfolio for a specific stock.
 Don't worry about updating your balance to reflect transaction at the moment.
-    - render each stock in the portfolio that displays the purchase date and price.
+    - renders each stock in the portfolio that displays the purchase date and price.

 ### Stage 1.4